-If you’re unfamiliar with Korean food, beef bulgogi is a pretty classic Korean recipe that serves as a great introduction to Korean food.
+If you’re unfamiliar with Korean food, beef bulgogi is a classic Korean BBQ recipe that serves as a great introduction to Korean food.

-This Korean food favorite is so delicious with sweet corn and mozzarella cheese bubbling together with sweet harmony.
+This Korean food favorite is so delicious with sweet corn and mozzarella cheese bubbling together in sweet harmony.

-The traditional Korean Beef recipe is usually prepared with thinly sliced steak marinated for a few hours, but ground beef is a great substitute when you’re in a pinch.
+The traditional Korean Beef recipe is usually made using thinly sliced steak marinated in gochujang sauce for a few hours.
+But ground beef is a great substitute when you’re in a pinch.
 It takes just minutes to prepare and will become your go-to meal on a super busy weeknight.

-Very popular Korean street food sandwich.
-To make this sandwich special, there is an omelette with lots of vegetables like cabbage, onion, carrot.
+Very famous Korean street food sandwich you should try at home.
+An omelet with lots of vegetables like cabbage, onion, and carrot makes this sandwich special.
 Of course, you can be creative and add spring onion, zucchini, or whatever veggie you have at home.

-This guaranteed crowd-pleaser is full of incredible textures and flavors.
+Popcorn chicken enhanced by Korean flavors is a guaranteed crowd-pleaser.
+This Korean-inspired recipe is full of incredible textures and flavors.
 You can also marinate cauliflower overnight for an even quicker mid-week main, side dish, or snack.

 This Korean marinade should be a staple in any household!

-Similar to Japanese rolls, kimbap is the perfect meal on-the-go.
-Made from cooked rice and other ingredients that are rolled in dried sheets of seaweed—and served in bite-sized slices.
+Similar to Japanese rolls, kimbap is the perfect meal to have on the go.
+Made from cooked rice and filled with flavorful ingredients rolled in dried seaweed sheets—and served in bite-sized slices.

 Tteokbokki is one of the most popular Korean street foods in Korea.
 Soft yet chewy rice cakes slobbered with spicy chili paste gochujang sauce that you will see everywhere in Korea.

-Here is a simple pork dish everyone can make that does not require any brain work.
-The glorious dish is called “Jeyook Bokkeum (제육볶음)”.
+Here is a simple Korean pork dish everyone can make that does not require any brain work.
+The glorious dish is called “Jeyook Bokkeum (제육볶음).”

-Japchae is a classic Korean dish that can be served as a side, main dish, or over rice.
-Stir-fried glass noodles with sliced beef, julienned carrots, vegetables and mushrooms, tossed in a sweet soy sauce dressing.
+Japchae is a classic Korean recipe that can be served as a side, main dish, or over rice.
+Stir-fried glass noodles with sliced beef, julienned carrots, vegetables, and mushrooms, tossed in a sweet soy sauce dressing.